Conversations with Richard Louv: Kids and The Nature Principle

 Frog Mom: There is something else about nature I’ve noticed.
 We hike a lot as a family, almost every weekend in fact.
 I have two girls aged 6 and 7 and I usually hold hands with the little one while the older one walks with her dad.
 I’ve found that walking side by side surrounded by trees or hills makes it easy to talk.
 We talk about kid stuff, we tell stories, we sing songs, but sometimes we simply talk about school or their friends.
 It’s a great experience and something we don’t usually do at home where electronics are a big distraction.

-Frog Mom note: I recently wrote a blog posting about summer gear for outdoorsy kids and reviewed a geocaching device for kids as well as handheld 2-way radios.
+Frog Mom note: I recently wrote about summer gear for outdoorsy kids and reviewed a geocaching device for kids as well as handheld 2-way radios.
 Check it out!

 Frog Mom: As a kid I grew up in New Caledonia and with my brothers we were running barefoot outside the entire day.
 We didn’t really put on shoes on our street or to ride our bikes.
 Today my girls wear shoes all the time and when I tell them to remove their shoes so they can walk outside, they complain that it hurts!
 The only place where they’ll insist on being barefoot is a sand beach.
 It’s a strange world when kids aren’t eager to walk barefoot in a garden.